- Men are born and remain free and equal in rights. Social distinctions can be founded only on the common utility.

 (which were law courts) of the ancien regime

 , and as such have developed a highly complex and overlapping judicial system designed to confound the ability of judges to act as a check on the other two branches; as a result, the Constitutional Council is one of three high judicial bodies in France.
 The "Cour de Cassation" is the court of last resort for all judicial cases (civil and criminal) and is the only one of the three bodies that is strictly judicial.
 The "Conseil d'Etat" (lit.
 Council of State) —which also has some advisory functions to the executive—for all administrative cases.
 The members of the Constitutional Council are 9 councilors nominated by the "three presidents" (President of the Republic, president of the National Assembly and president of the Senate).
 Former Presidents of the Republic are rightful members.
 The council currently has 12 members, with three surviving former Presidents of the Republic : Valéry Giscard d'Estaing, Jacques Chirac and Nicolas Sarkozy.
+Although Nicolas Sarkozy has since resigned from it, since 1. members of the Constitutional Council are supposed to stay neutral with regard to party politics and 2. because the CC decided to invalidate his 2012 presidential campaign funds.

 Presidents of the Fifth Republic (starting from 1959) are as follows: